camptocamp/docker-nextcloud/README.md

 # Next cloud docker image

-This image works on OpenShift (doesn't run as root).
+This image works on OpenShift (can run with arbitrary user).

 It works with a postgresql database and can use S3 as primary storage.

-## Configuration:
+## Configuration

 Environment variable available, trying to stick with the default provided at [nextcloud/docker](https://github.com/nextcloud/docker).

 * `POSTGRES_DB`